-In the high tide and low tide chart, we can see that the first low tide was at 12:46 am and the next low tide will be at 1:03 pm.
-The first high tide will be at 6:51 am and the next high tide at 7:19 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:02 am and the next high tide will be at 5:17 pm.
+The first low tide was at 11:15 am and the next low tide will be at 11:32 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 10 hours and 50 minutes of sun.
-The solar transit will be at 12:25 pm and the length of time the moon will be visible will be 13 hours and 52 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 13 hours and 33 minutes of sun.
+The solar transit is at 1:10 pm and the length of time the moon will be visible will be 13 hours and 17 minutes.

-The tidal coefficient today is 84, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 75.
-The tide heights today are 0.4 m, 1.7 m, 0.4 m and 1.9 m.
+The tidal coefficient today is 90.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 91 to end the day with a tidal coefficient of 92.
+The tide heights today are 1.7 m, 0.5 m, 1.7 m and 0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kaikoura which is of 2.1 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Kaikoura tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Kaikoura tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kaikoura.
 The times are generated in local time in Canterbury and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: